transformerlab/transformerlab-docs/for-teams/install.md

 curl https://lab.cloud/install.sh | bash
 ```

-You need to also install packages necessary for running compute providers like Skypilot or SLURM:
+You need to also install packages necessary for running compute providers like Skypilot or Slurm:

 ```bash
 cd ~/.transformerlab/src